cileong/aood-dataset-prep/README.md

 }
 ```

-The scripts in the repository encode the annotations into the COCO-like format.
+More target formats and other functionalities may be added in the future upon request.